mahimanzum/Decision-Tree-From-Scratch/README.md

 Dataset link for Adult
 https://archive.ics.uci.edu/ml/datasets/adult

-Dataset link for Creditcard (this data is too big so not upload download it yourself) https://www.kaggle.com/mlg-ulb/creditcardfraud
+Dataset link for Creditcard (this data is too big so not uploaded download it yourself) https://www.kaggle.com/mlg-ulb/creditcardfraud